 The solution to burn out?
 Give yourself a little bit of the love and kindness that you give to your everybody else.
 I promise that your body and your mind will thank you for it.

-Relate – Body Brushing – the eco friendly cheap way to give yourself some self care
+Related – Body Brushing – the eco-friendly way to give yourself some self-care

 Start the day with some good vibes

 For many of us, mornings can be the most stressful time of the day.
 Often we wake up feeling groggy and unrefreshed rather than raring to go!
 Definitely not a great way to start the day!
 However, it’s worth noting that our energy is actually at it’s ‘purest’ first thing in the morning, so this is the best time to ‘tune in’ to this positivity if you want our day to run smoothly.

 This is especially crucial if we are trying to manifest something into our life, or if we just want a stress-free day.
 As soon as you open your eyes, start thinking positively.
 Mornings are also the best time to set intentions for the day and to repeat any affirmations that are relevant to you.
 ‘I am healthy’, ‘I am safe’, ‘I am loved’ are all good starting points and will help you establish a daily routine.

 Follow this with some meditation, even if it’s just for 5 minutes.
 Daily meditation helps to calm a ‘busy’ brain, helping us to focus and maintain emotional balance.
 I love the Buddhify app – it’s so simple and user-friendly too!
 Perfect for some self-care time.